Limited to 8 Scouts per session in order to complete the tournament

 Review the MB and come prepared to discuss each item

-Requirement 2 is offered below
+Requirement 2 is offered in the tour class.

 Requirements 1, 4, & 7 will be a lecture and discussion as time permits.